11 Things to Do When Your Emotional Needs Aren’t Being Met

 1. Figure out what makes your cup runneth over

-We all have different emotional love languages (think less French, more understanding how you feel loved).
+We all have different emotional ways of expressing (think less French, more understanding of how you feel loved).

 Do you crave words of affirmation?
 Quality time cuddled on the couch?
 Grand gestures that would make a rom-com blush?
 Getting clear on what makes you feel seen and cherished is key to the next step.